Why Should I Use Capacity Planning in Project Management Software?

 Why capacity planning is important

-Here are 3 reasons why it’s critical to conduct capacity planning in your project management software:
+Here are three reasons why it’s critical to conduct capacity planning in your project management software:

 - Capacity planning improves your overall project plan